Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 `Java <http://www.java.com/>`__ and `Javascript
 <http://www.w3.org/standards/webdesign/script>`__ SDKs are
-available for developers to incorporate above features to applications.
+available for developers, to incorporate the above features in their applications.

 About this guide
 ----------------